jtsage/jtsage-datebox/docs/api/calWeekModeDay.md

 ---
 title: calWeekModeDay
-short: Weekday to select when in calWeekMode
+short: Weekday to select for calWeekMode
 modes: [
 	'calbox',
 ]